-An employee returning to duty after a positive drug and/or alcohol test result or refusal shall be required to undergo and pass a return to duty test.
-All return to duty tests shall be conducted under direct observation.
+An employee returning- to- duty after a positive drug and/or alcohol test result or refusal shall be required to undergo and pass a return to duty test.
+All return-to-duty tests shall be conducted under direct observation.
 Before allowing an applicant or covered employee who has tested positive for drugs to resume safety sensitive functions, RTA will ensure that the individual has completed a qualified Substance Abuse Professional's treatment/education requirements.

-A return-to-duty breath alcohol test result of 0.02 or greater will be considered the second alcohol violation test within a five-year period.
+A return -to- duty breath alcohol test result of 0.02 or greater will be considered the second alcohol violation test within a five-year period.
 The employee will be recommended for termination.
+A pre-termination hearing will also be provided.

 An employee who refuses a return-to-duty or follow-up test will be subject to discipline up to and including termination.
+A pre-termination hearing will also be provided.
 Once an employee who is subject to the return-to-duty requirements above resumes the performance of safety-sensitive functions, RTA will ensure that they are subject to frequent unannounced follow-up drug and/or alcohol testing, as prescribed by the SAP.

 Follow-up testing will include at least six (6) follow-up test conducted during the employee's first twelve (12) months of resumed duty, and may extend for up to a total of 60 months.
 The type (drug and/or alcohol), frequency and duration of testing will be set at the sole discretion of the SAP.
 This testing is in addition to any required random, reasonable suspicion, post-accident and pre-employment testing.
 Any follow-up breath-alcohol test result of 0.02 or greater will result in discipline up and including termination.
+A pre-termination hearing will also be provided.